GISMentors/geopython-english/rasters/gdal.rst

 -  number of bands
 -  data type

-Then transformation parameters similar to content of the World File has to be set
+Then transformation parameters similar to content of the :wikipedia-en:`World File` has to be set

 -  coordinate of left-upper corner X
 -  x-resolution